 “How’s that?”
-I respond, after pulling the mike to my mouth, stretching the mini bungy chord that kept the microphone in easy reach.
+I respond, after pulling the mike to my mouth, stretching the mini bungy chord that kept the microphone within easy reach.

 “That’s obvious,” Steve says.
 What he does not say, but I feel he might be thinking it is, you big dummy.
 “It makes our life easier, adds to an all-ready long list of conveniences, but it can also take away your job.”

 “That is a fine example.
 We sit here, having a conversation, me I have both feet up on the dash.
 One hand on the mic, and the other flicking ashes out the window as we talk.
 The truck does all the driving.
 An easy job gets way easier.
 Aaaannnnd way more boring.”

 “It’s only boring if there isn’t someone to talk to.
 I like this job.
 Like you said, its easy, we get to listen to rock and roll all day long, and once in a while, talk to your fellow driver without getting in trouble.”

 “It is always boring.
 That is why when I am not talking to you, or the couple of other drivers I like out here, I am studying.”

 “That coding thing you’ve mentioned?”
 I respond, my voice thick with skepticism.
 Steve is smart.
 One of the smartest guys I know.
 I could never figure out why he was a truck driver.
 He said he wasn’t sure what he wanted to be when he grew up, and truck driving paid decent.
 Now he is learning some computer stuff via online learning.

 “Yes, DevOps.
 It is the future my old friend.
 You might want to find something yourself; this job might not be here in a few years.”